Charles Whitman: Marriage

 In February 1962, 20-year-old Whitman met Kathleen Frances Leissner, an education major three years his junior.

 Leissner was Whitman's first serious girlfriend; he briefly dated actress Deanna Dunagan just prior to beginning his relationship with Leissner.
 They courted for five months before announcing their engagement on July 19.

-On August 17, 1962, Whitman and Leissner were married in a Catholic ceremony held in Leissner's hometown of Needville, Texas.
+On August 17, 1962, Whitman and Leissner were married at St. Michael's Catholic Church in Leissner's hometown of Needville, Texas.

 The couple chose the 22nd wedding anniversary of Whitman's parents as the date for their wedding.

 Whitman's family drove from Florida to attend the event, and his younger brother Patrick served as best man.

 Father Leduc, a Whitman family friend, presided over the ceremony.

 Leissner's family and friends approved of her choice of husband, describing Whitman as a "handsome young man" who was both intelligent and aspirational.

 Although Whitman's grades improved somewhat during his second and third semesters, the Marines considered them insufficient for continuation of his scholarship.
 He was ordered to active duty in February 1963 and went to Camp Lejeune in North Carolina, for the remainder of his five-year enlistment.

 Camp Lejeune

 Whitman apparently resented his college studies being ended, although he was automatically promoted to the rank of Lance Corporal.

 At Camp Lejeune, he was hospitalized for four days after single-handedly freeing another Marine by lifting a Jeep which had rolled over an embankment.